-If you wish to speak, please fill out a "Request to Speak" form and give it to a staff person.
+To speak at a hearing, fill out a "Request to Speak" form & give it to a staff person.
 Forms are available near the door to the meeting room.
-Time limits are indicated on the back of speaker sign-up forms, and under ‘agenda categories’ later in this summary.
+Time limits are indicated on the back of speaker sign-up forms, & under ‘agenda categories’ later in this summary.
 Generally, the Chair will determine time limits for each speaker.
 Time limits for permit items are combined total time for all speakers in favor of or in opposition to the project.

-Written materials should be submitted to Commission staff no later than three working days before the hearing.
-In the upper right hand corner of the first page of your submittal please identify the agenda item number and your name.
-Please summarize your position in two or three pages.
-You may attach any exhibits you feel are necessary.
+Written materials must be submitted to Commission staff no later than 5:00 p.m. on the Friday before the hearing (staff will then distribute your materials to the Commission).
+Note that materials received after this time will not be distributed to the Commission.
+In the upper right hand corner of the first page of your submittal please identify the agenda item number.
+Please summarize your position in no more than two or three pages if possible.
 Please Note: You are discouraged from submitting written materials to the Commission on the day of the hearing, unless they are visual aids.
 It is difficult for Commissioners to carefully consider late submittals.

 The Commission meets once a month in different locations of the State in order to facilitate public participation.
 Staff attempts, whenever possible, to schedule matters for hearings that will be relatively close to the location of a proposed development.
 However, legal deadlines for action may require that the hearing on an item take place in a different area than the proposed project.